Files

 The PointCloudCombiner transformer can be used to combine multiple point clouds that may be tiled or overlapping into a single point cloud.
 To build this example, follow the steps below:

 If you run the workspace and inspect the output of the reader feature type, you will see four separate datasets.
-We will need to combine these into one.
+We will need to combine these into a single document.

-If you want to skip downloading the data, as the file sizes are large, you can use the FTP URLs directly inside the reader.
-In the LAS reader, for dataset, copy and paste each FTP URL separated by a comma and then click OK to add the reader.
+If you prefer not to download the data, as the file sizes are large, you can use the HTTPS URLs directly within the reader.
+In the LAS reader, for the dataset, copy and paste each HTTPS URL separated by a comma, and then click OK to add the reader.
 Ensure that you run the workspace before trying to view the data.
-When using FTP URLs, it is a good idea to use feature caching so the data doesn't need to be pulled from the internet each time.
+When using HTTPS URLs, it is a good idea to use feature caching so the data doesn't need to be pulled from the internet each time.

 Paste the following into the reader Dataset to use all four URLs: